openstack/swift/doc/source/deployment_guide.rst

 more workers, raising the number of workers and lowering the maximum number of clients serviced per worker can lessen the impact of CPU intensive or stalled requests.

+The `nice_priority` parameter can be used to set program scheduling priority.
+The `ionice_class` and `ionice_priority` parameters can be used to set I/O scheduling class and priority on the systems that use an I/O scheduler that supports I/O priorities.
+As at kernel 2.6.17 the only such scheduler is the Completely Fair Queuing (CFQ) I/O scheduler.
+If you run your Storage servers all together on the same servers, you can slow down the auditors or prioritize object-server I/O via these parameters (but probably do not need to change it on the proxy).
+It is a new feature and the best practices are still being developed.

 The above configuration setting should be taken as suggestions and testing of configuration settings should be done to ensure best utilization of CPU,